Exygy/exygy-base/docs/agile-processes.md

 Story points should be used to understand the size and prioritization of work and are **not** a measure of productivity.

+Points differ from hours, but it is often useful to have a baseline to start the team off with.
+As time goes on, these points will have different meanings to different teams.
+The more the team can break up an issue, the more accurate their estimations should be.
+In general, teams should avoid bringing issues into the sprint that cannot be completed within that same sprint.

+**Only to form a starting baseline, if teams are unfamiliar with story point estimation**
+- 1 point - 1-2 hours
+- 2 points - 4 hours
+- 3 points - 1 day
+- 5 points - 2 to 3 days
+- 8 points - 1 week
+- 13 points - 2 weeks

 ## Standups